NicholasBHubbard/Y86-64-Emulator/README.md

 #+title: Z86-64 Emulator
 #+author: Nicholas Hubbard

-An emulator for based off of the Y86-64 ISA defined in =Computer Systems - A Programmers Perspective= by Bryant and O'Hallaron.
+An emulator based off of the Y86-64 ISA defined in =Computer Systems - A Programmers Perspective= by Bryant and O'Hallaron.

 This project is currently a work in progress.